 Price & Rating Comparison

 Below we’ve created a price and rating comparison chart to see how other users have rated the DVDs’ educational comprehension.
-These ratings were made based off of the user review ratings on Amazon.
+These ratings were based on Amazon user feedback.

 |The Cat in the Hat Knows a Lot About That|